a-catgirl-dev/a-catgirl-dev/README.md

 ---

 psst!
 My live driver is an extremely bloated Arch Linux install running KDE Plasma as its desktop environment.
-My secondary machine is an extremely bloated CachyOS install running a "riced" i3wm
+My secondary machine is an extremely bloated CachyOS install running i3wm.